pmitros/tsvx/README.md

   providence, creation time, authors, and otherwise.

 This is repository includes a simple parser for such files so we can experiment with this concept.
-It also includes a script to export from MySQL.
+It also includes scripts to export from MySQL, both on a table level and on a whole database level.

 What tsvx looks like
 ====================